takeharukato/gm-tools/Readme.md

 ## Overview

 gm-tools is a toolset providing `gm-gather` and `gm-scatter` to assist with file collection and distribution across multiple hosts.
-It uses SSH transfer as standard and includes features for operational environments, such as structured log output and internationalization support.
+It features bulk transfer of multiple files via SSH or compressed archives, and automatically restores metadata for distributed files.

 For detailed usage instructions, refer to the [gm-gather specification](docs/gm-gather-spec.md) and the [gm-scatter specification](docs/gm-scatter-spec.md).